 All told, it took us about an hour to complete the winterization process and the normal takedown process.
 That is a bit longer than normal.
 It is not so onerous we wouldn’t do this as a normal part of camping in the late Fall.

 The purchase of the compressor, the adapters and the antifreeze was about $100.
-The ability to do it again in February without any additional expense is great.
+The compressor I bought is no longer sold.
+That said, the one I linked is a good compressor, has the blowout plug and the ability to winterize every year without any additional expense is a serious value to us.

 The compressor is very compact and easily stores under the bed with the rest of our tools.
 We purchased a tire inflation tool to go with the compressor.